SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### Non-text content

-the alt text should be blank if the image is merely presentational, don't just not specifiy it, or screen readers might e.g. read out the url
+the alt text should be blank if the image is merely presentational, don't just not specifiy it, or screen readers might e.g. read out the url iframes and frames should have a title (doing what alt text would do for images)

 #### WCAG techniques